Aerosucre

 Aerosucre S.A. is a cargo airline based in Bogotá, Colombia.
-It began operation in 1969, and operates scheduled international and domestic cargo services throughout Latin America and the Caribbean.
+It began operation in 1969 and operates scheduled international and domestic cargo services throughout Latin America and the Caribbean.
 Its home base is El Dorado International Airport, Bogotá.
 Aerosucre has been involved in a number of accidents and incidents during its lifetime, and more recently, internet videos have emerged showcasing reckless behavior by its pilots.

 History

-Aerosucre was founded by Juan Carlos Salano Recio in Barranquilla in 1969, and began flight operations as an air taxi company in the spring of 1970, with a Piper PA-28.
+Aerosucre was founded by Juan Carlos Solano Recio in Barranquilla in 1969, and began flight operations as an air taxi company in the spring of 1970, with a Piper PA-28.

 By the spring of 1975, the company was focused primarily on freight transport, although it was still allowed to carry a maximum of five passengers on the flights.
 Initially, the company flew to the Colombian island of San Andrés and internationally to the islands of Aruba and Curaçao.

 In 1981, Aerosucre acquired two Handley Page Heralds from British Air Ferries.
 Its first jet aircraft, a Sud Aviation Caravelle, was purchased in August 1982, from Spanish company Transeuropa.

-On March 5, 1996, 150 kg of cocaine paste were discovered on an Aerosucre airplane in Leticia, Colombia, concealed among 21 t of fish.
+On March 5, 1996, 150 kg of cocaine paste was discovered on an Aerosucre airplane in Leticia, Colombia, concealed among 21 t of fish.

-By 2020, the company participates in the transportation of medical supplies throughout Colombia in support of the medical response to the COVID-19 pandemic.
+In 2020, the company participated in the transportation of medical supplies throughout Colombia in support of the medical response to the COVID-19 pandemic.

 Destinations

-Aerosucre operates to the following destinations:
+As per the airline's website: